Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Discussion

 It is intriguing that Models 02, 05, and 07 find ``thin aerosol'' vertical optical depths of 0.1--0.3 with only weak forward scattering.
 This optical depth scale is in line with typical values for cirrus clouds \citep{heidingeretal2015} and for standard clearsky aerosol optical depth measurements \citep{feietal2019}.
 The fitting preference for more-isotropic scattering from these aerosols may stem from the assumption of pure scattering, where allowing the aerosols to have a non-unity single scattering albedo could maintain the proper apparent albedo contribution at high phase angles with a larger asymmetry parameter.
 As a related aside, large volcanic eruptions (e.g., the 1991 eruption of Mount Pinatubo) can increase stratospheric aerosol optical depths by more than 0.1 \citep{vernieretal2011}, implying phase curve monitoring for Earth-like exoplanets could reveal similar eruptive events.

+For Model 07, which is the most Earth-like model in its treatments, the gray Lambertian surface albedo (attributed to land) is only loosely constrained to be below 0.4 (at 84\% confidence), which is consistent with typical land and vegetation surface flux albedo values at these wavelengths \citep[][, their Figure~1]{ulsesetal2025}.
+Surface wind speeds are not well constrained, but are limited by the priors adopted for the underlying physical model.
+Lastly, the land-ocean ratio for Earth is known to be 0.4, which coincides with a weak peak in the inferred value for $r_{\rm l/o}$ for Model 07.

 Finally, all of Models 02, 05, and 07 find a breakpoint phase angle\,---\,where the phase curve variability transitions from constant with phase angle to a power-law\,---\,of roughly 100\textdegree.
 The increasing phase curve variability with increasing phase angle through crescent phases is driven by the ability of the illuminated sliver of Earth's disk to be dominated by increasingly smaller structures (e.g., storms).
 Thus, the breakpoint angle likely identifies the spatial scale at which the size of the illuminated portion of the disk becomes comparable to the largest-scale weather structures.
 The breakpoint angle, however, may be sensitive to the adopted statistical model for variability, and future work could investigate if a Gaussian variability model is appropriate for some/all Earth phases.
+Additionally, as the variability model is, at some level, sensitive to the scale of weather patterns on Earth, future work would need to address whether such a breakpoint argument applies for other worlds.